JiriTrecak/Laurine/README.md

 > Too tired to read?
 That is understandable.
 That is why I made this example.
 You will find it little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Laurine/tree/master/Example).
 Just download and run in XCode.

+#Swift 2.2

+This branch contains legacy version for Swift 2.2.
+If you are still using this version of Swift in your project, please download this instead of version for master, which only supports Swift 3.0+.
+The example project in this branch can also be run only under Swift 2.2 (XCode 7).
+This version is no longer being developed but is still absolutely ready for production.

 ## Do I need it? (yes you do)